RAK4600 Breakout Board AT Command Manual

 87 | The length of the packet exceeded the maximum allowed by the LoRa protocol. |

-88 | Service is closed by the server.
-Due to the limitation of the duty cycle, the server will send the "SRV_MAC_DUTY_CYCLE_REQ" MAC command to close the service. |
+88 | The server has closed the service.
+Due to duty cycle limitations, the server sends a SRV_MAC_DUTY_CYCLE_REQ MAC command to terminate the service. |

 89 | This is an unsupported region code. |